elmundio87/aws-tco-calculator-csv-import-export/README.md

 ## Installation

-Firefox: Install the Greasemonkey extension and import userscript.js
+**Firefox:** Install the Greasemonkey extension and import userscript.js

-Chrome: Install the Tampermonkey extension and import userscript.jsa
+**Chrome:** Install the Tampermonkey extension and import userscript.js

 ## Usage